-- Submit a completed Internship Contract (approved by the Academic Advisor, the Internship Institution Supervisor and the Division Chair) to the Coordinator for Student Services before beginning the internship.
+- Submit a completed Internship Contract (approved by the Academic Advisor and the Internship Institution Supervisor) to the Coordinator for Student Services before beginning the internship.
 The link to the internship contract will be shared with students via email.

 - Complete the internship.

 - Submit the Internship Completion Form and Completion Report to the Office of Student Affairs, the Academic Advisor, and the Division Chair.
 It is optional to send the report to the Internship Site Supervisor.
-The Internship Completion Form includes basic information about the internship and the Completion Report, which is a description of the work done, a self-evaluation of how well the student was able to meet his/her objectives, an assessment of the value of the internship, and a recommendation to other interns (five-page maximum.)
+The Internship Completion Form includes basic information about the internship and the Completion Report, which is a description of the work done, a self-evaluation of how well the student was able to meet his/her objectives, an assessment of the value of the internship, and advice for future interns.